Substantive due process: Lochner era

 Following the Civil War, the Fourteenth Amendment's due process clause prompted substantive due process interpretations to be urged on the Supreme Court as a limitation on state legislation.
 Initially, however, the Supreme Court rejected substantive due process as it came to be understood, including in the seminal Slaughter-House Cases.
 Beginning in the 1870s through the late 1880s, the Supreme Court hinted in dicta that various state statutes challenged under a different constitutional provision may have been invalidated under the due process clause.
 The first case to invalidate a state government economic regulation under this theory was Allgeyer v.
 Louisiana in 1897 which interpreted the word "liberty" in the due process clause to mean economic liberty.
 The Supreme Court would go on to impose on both federal and state legislation a firm judicial hand on property and economics right until the Great Depression in the 1930s.

 The Court typically invalidated statutes during the Lochner era (named after Lochner v.
 New York) by declaring the statutes in violation of the right to contract.
 The Court invalidated state laws prohibiting employers from insisting, as a condition of employment, that their employees agree not to join a union.
 The Court also declared a state minimum wage law for women unconstitutional.
-Because many of the first applications protected the rights of corporations and employers to be free of governmental regulation, substantive due process has been charged to have developed as a consequence of the Court's desire to accommodate 19th-century railroads and trusts.
+Because many of the first applications protected the rights of corporations and employers to be free of governmental regulation, some scholars believe that substantive due process developed as a consequence of the Court's desire to accommodate 19th-century railroads and trusts.